-How Does Daylight Savings Work?
 Are We Gaining or Losing an Hour?

-Twice a year, most people find themselves wondering, how does daylight savings work?
+Twice a year, most people find themselves wondering, how does daylight saving time work?
 In the spring, we “spring forward,” moving our clocks ahead one hour so that 1:59 a.m. turns not to 2 a.m. as usual but to 3 a.m., skipping—or losing—an hour.
 Most people don’t think about it, as they are asleep, but this spring day is only 23 hours long.

 In the fall, when we “fall back,” the clocks go from 1:59 a.m. back to 1 a.m. instead of to the usual 2 a.m., repeating—or gaining—an hour.
 This fall day is 25 hours long, and the hour between 1 a.m. and 2 a.m. repeats.
 That means if a baby is born at, say, 1:45 a.m.—or if for some reason you’re awake and have something scheduled at that time—it’s important to specify at which 1:45 a.m. the birth or event is taking place.

-How Does Daylight Savings Time Work?
+How Does Daylight Saving Time Work?

 Of course, Daylight Saving Time does not have any effect on the sun or the changing of the seasons.
 It simply alters the way we experience those aspects of nature through our clocks and calendars.
-By shifting those points in the day when we’ve decided it’s time to get up, to work, and to eat dinner, we can have slightly more daylight hours toward the end of our days for nearly eight months out of the year.
-When it comes to how does daylight savings time work, the simplest facts are:
+By shifting those points in the day when we decide it’s time to get up, go to work, and eat dinner, we can have slightly more daylight hours toward the end of our days.
+This is the case for nearly eight months out of the year.

 - Daylight Saving Time in the United States begins at 2 a.m. on the second Sunday in March.

 What Are the Pros and Cons of Daylight Saving Time?

-Even today, there are aspects of life that can’t easily be made to fit neatly into our manipulation of the clock.
-Amtrak trains running on the two nights of the year when Daylight Savings Time begins and ends must either stop and wait for an hour or speed up and attempt to make up for lost time.
-And we can only guess what Benjamin Franklin would have thought of the headaches his idea now causes for airlines trying to schedule international flights among nearly 200 countries in different hemispheres, each with a quirky clock-changing system of its own.
+Even today, there are aspects of life that don’t fit neatly into our manipulation of the clock.
+Amtrak trains running on the two nights of the year when Daylight Savings Time begins and ends have to be creative.
+They must either stop and wait for an hour or speed up and attempt to make up for lost time.
+And we can only guess what Benjamin Franklin would have thought of the headaches his idea now causes for airlines trying to schedule international flights.
+They juggle flight schedules among nearly 200 countries in different hemispheres, each with a quirky clock-changing system of its own.

 What Else Should I Do When I Change My Clocks?

 You’re probably familiar with the idea of changing the batteries in your smoke detectors every time you change your clocks.
 The International Association of Fire Chiefs has been advocating tying this life-saving task to that other twice-yearly chore for the past 30 years.
-It works because announcements about turning clocks forward or back are nearly unavoidable and, even if you do manage to miss the reminders, you’ll certainly notice the next day when your phones and computers have automatically adjusted themselves.
+It works because announcements about turning clocks forward or back are nearly unavoidable.
+And even if you do manage to miss the reminders, you’ll certainly notice the next day when your phones and computers have automatically adjusted themselves.

 - Along with smoke alarms, change the batteries in carbon monoxide detectors and any other safety monitors in your house.